The Supremes discography: The Supremes (1970–1977)

-Following this, Jean Terrell and Lynda Laurence left and were replaced by former Glass House member and new lead singer, Scherrie Payne and former Supreme Cindy Birdsong.
+As The Supremes, with Jean Terrell as lead singer, they released three studio albums in 1970: Right On, The Magnificent 7 (a collaboration with the Four Tops), and New Ways but Love Stays.
+Touch (1971) includes the single, "Nathan Jones"; it became a million-selling single.
+Floy Joy (1972) was their twenty-fifth studio album; the single of the same name was the twentieth million-selling single by the group.
 After a two-year hiatus, with original member Mary Wilson, they released their twenty-seventh studio album The Supremes (1975).
-High Energy (1976), their twenty-eighth studio album, featured the group's last US top 40 hit, "I'm Gonna Let My Heart Do the Walking", which features additional vocals by Susaye Greene, who replaced Birdsong during the album's recording.
-Of The Supremes' 1970s albums, High Energy, is the second-highest charting after Right On (1970), whilst in Canada, High Energy is the highest-charting Supremes album since TCB (1968).
-Mary, Scherrie & Susaye (1976) is the twenty-ninth and final studio album by The Supremes, featuring their last single to hit the US Hot 100, "You're My Driving Wheel"; plus the singles "Let Yourself Go" and "Love, I Never Knew You Could Feel So Good", which all reached number five on the US Dance Club Songs chart.
+High Energy (1976), their twenty-eighth studio album, featured the group's last US top 40 hit, "I'm Gonna Let My Heart Do the Walking".
+Mary, Scherrie & Susaye (1976) is the twenty-ninth and final studio album by The Supremes, featuring their last single to hit the US Hot 100, "You're My Driving Wheel".